 Apply to the MSW Program

-If you have any questions about our MSW Programs, please join us for informational meetings about our MSW Programs.
-Applications open on October 1, 2022 for the Fall 2023 semester.
-All Informational Meetings will be held from 5pm-6pm via zoom
+If you have any questions about our MSW Programs, please join us for an MSW Information Meeting, held on Zoom.

 The entire Graduate School application must be completed and submitted online via Cal State Apply

-- MSW DL 1-Year Program, 2023-2024 (Note: The One-Year Program is available to apply to if you have or will earn an undergraduate degree in Social Work (BSW) within the past five years.
-This is an online program with summer 2023 courses)
+-MSW DL 1-Year Program, 2024-2025 (Note: The One-Year Program is available to apply to if you have or will earn an undergraduate degree in Social Work (BSW) within the past five years.
+This is a Hybrid program with summer 2024 courses and on-line learning and two weekends per semester of on-campus classes)

-- MSW 2-Year Program, 2023-2025 (The Two-Year Program is available to applicants with any undergraduate background)
+-MSW 2-Year Program, 2024-2026 (Note: The Two-Year Program is available to applicants with any undergraduate background)

-- Human Biology - Applicants must have completed Human Biology or another similar course that includes a significant amount of human biological content (examples may include: Anatomy, Human Biology, Genetics, Sexuality, Physical Pathologies, Nutrition, or Health)
+• Human Biology - Applicants must have completed Human Biology or another similar course that includes a significant amount of human biological content (examples may include: Anatomy, Human Biology, Genetics, Sexuality, Physical Pathologies, Nutrition, or Health).
+The course must have been completed at an accredited college/university for 3 units (minimally) with a grade C or higher.

-- Ethnic Diversity or Multicultural Studies - Applicants must have completed a Ethnic Diversity or Multicultural content course (examples may include: Multicultural and Gender Studies, African American Studies, Asian American Studies, Latin American Studies, Chicano Studies, American Indian Studies, Religious Studies, Geological & Environmental Sciences, Geography, History, Literature, Sociology, Social Work, or Political Science)
+• Ethnic Diversity or Multicultural Studies - Applicants must have completed a Ethnic Diversity or Multicultural content course (examples may include: Multicultural and Gender Studies, African American Studies, Asian American Studies, Latin American Studies, Chicano Studies, American Indian Studies, Religious Studies, Geological & Environmental Sciences, Geography, History, Literature, Sociology, Social Work, or Political Science).
+The course must have been completed at an accredited college/university for 3 units (minimally) with a grade C or higher.

 Reporting Prerequisites in the Application: